Anomalies (malcat.anomalies)

 Displaying anomalies found in files

-Anomalies are small heuristics computed by several python functions located in data/anomalies which make use of Malcat’s python Analysis object (malcat).
-The result is available to the user through the malcat.anomalies object.
+Anomalies are small heuristics computed by several python functions located in data/anomalies which make use of Malcat’s python Analysis object (analysis).
+The result is available to the user through the analysis.anomalies object.

 Accessing / enumerating anomalies